-This painting, along with its companions The Nativity of the Virgin and Joachim and Anna Giving Food to the Poor and Offerings to the Temple, was executed on a single-member poplar panel with vertical grain.
+This painting, along with its companions The Presentation of the Virgin in the Temple and Joachim and Anna Giving Food to the Poor and Offerings to the Temple, was executed on a single-member poplar panel with vertical grain.
 [1] The edges of the three panels probably were cropped slightly.
 Wooden strips measuring 0.6-0.8 cm wide have been attached to the edges along all four sides of each painting.
-The xradiographs show three round marks along the bottom of The Presentation and The Nativity, which may be the sites of old holes from nails that attached a horizontal batten.
+The x-radiographs show three round marks along the bottom of The Presentation and The Nativity, which may be the sites of old holes from nails that attached a horizontal batten.